Contemporary Classical Music. And More.

 Theme 2021: Shades of Light

 Ensemble Matters is a London-based group dedicated to contemporary classical music and more.
-Our repertoire ranges from the modern classics to newly commissioned works, alongside older works that are worth revisiting in a new light.
+Our repertoire ranges from the modern classics to newly commissioned works, alongside older works worth revisiting in a new light.

 Our core musicians consist of Beth Stone (flute), Fran Cervera (clarinet), Mikaela Livadiotis (piano), Lena Segal (violin), Tamaki Sugimoto (cello), and Owen Ho (artistic director).
+Learn more about us here.

 [noun] Elements that form life